New York Trench / Tunnel Collapse Injury Lawyer

 Pursuing compensation after you’ve been injured in a traumatic trench collapse is one of the most important things you’ll ever do.
 The money you get can help to pay for expensive medical bills, make up for lost wages, and compensate for your pain and suffering.
 Don’t trust just any injury law firm with your case.
 You deserve to work with an experienced firm who knows how to get things done in New York.

 Since 1977, Mirman, Markovits & Landau, P.C., has been fighting to help injured accident victims across New York City.
-Our personal injury lawyers have more than 200 years of combined experience.
-We don’t just practice law in New York; we’re from New York.
+Our NYC personal injury lawyers have more than 200 years of combined experience.
+We don’t just practice law in New York; we’re from the City.
 We’re deeply involved in the community and care about our neighbors.
 If you get hurt, we’re here to help you fight for the money you deserve.